juantoledo1/mytradeplatform/README.md

 ## 📦 Deployment

 ### Backend
-The backend is configured to deploy on Render.com with:
+The backend can be deployed with:
 - PostgreSQL database
 - Configured environment variables
-- Automatic build from GitHub
+- Process managers like PM2 or containerized with Docker

 ### Frontend
-The frontend is configured to deploy on Vercel with:
+The frontend can be deployed on platforms like:
+- Vercel
-- Automatic build
+- Netlify
-- Environment variables for API
-- Custom domain
+- AWS S3
+- Or any static hosting service

 ## 🤝 Contributing